ayeshavm/fashion-recommender/README.md

 In this project, I built a Graph Neural Network (GNN) used for unsupervised fashion recommendation.
 The model learns item relationships from co-occurrence data and visual context, allowing it to generate meaningful product suggestions based on learned embeddings.

 ## 🧩 **Problem Description**
 Not everyone has an intuitive sense of style.
-Choosing what to wear or even figuring out what goes together can ften feel frustrating and time-consuming.
+Choosing what to wear or even figuring out what goes together can often feel frustrating and time-consuming.
 For many, shopping can be overwhelming, with endless options but little guidance tailored to their personal taste.

 This project aims to ease that process by learning patterns in product relationships, and visual aesthetics.
 By building a Graph Neural Network (GNN) model that captures the connections between fashion items, we can generate personalized and visually coherent product recommendations.
-Instead of relying on hard-coded rules or manual tagging, the system uses a Graph Neural Network (GNN) to learn embeddings that reflect nuanced relationships in fashion — from visual similarity to contextual co-occurrence.
+Instead of relying on hard-coded rules or manual tagging, the system uses a Graph Neural Network (GNN) to learn embeddings that reflect nuanced relationships in fashion - from visual similarity to contextual co-occurrence.

 These embeddings are then used to suggest similar or complementary items, helping users discover styles that feel both authentic and wearable.